arthurfiorette/tinylibs/packages/ts-writer/README.md

 You can also use \${['command', ...arguments]} syntax to execute commands.
 Currently, there are only 2 commands: if and each.

+Every item on the helpers special property will be mapped as an $helper.
+${['$lower', 'some']} will access the 'some' property and lower case it.

 ${['if', 'condition']}
   This will only be in the generated string if the 'condition' property is truthy.